jeromegn/DocumentUp/README.md

 ## Thank you

-* Thanks for the few well documented project sites out there for the inspiration.
+* Thanks for, the few, well documented project sites out there for the inspiration.
-* Thanks to [CDNJS](http://cdnjs.com) who originally offered hosting for this project.
+* Thanks to [CDNJS](http://cdnjs.com) who **originally** offered hosting for this project.
 * Thanks to [Jean-Marc Denis](http://jeanmarcdenis.me/) for the freely downloadable bow tie I used in the logo.

 ## Changelog